MarkSilverMedia/jekyll-simple/music.md

 ## Solo Work

 I've been releasing music that I write/record/produce/ &amp; whatnot since October of 2012, and to this day, my solo work remains my primary focus.
 It'd be really hard for me to categorize it under any particular genre on account of the fact that I'm quite often trying something new.
-What follows is a selection of links to different bandcamp pages where I've released my solo work:
+In the future, I will have my entire discography linked from a static html page, but for now, here's a selection of links to different bandcamp pages where I've released my solo work:

 [Current/Main Discography](https://marksilver.bandcamp.com/)